DylanFD91/Dylans-Event-App/README.md

 An events app created using React, Redux, and Firestore.
 Exploring fundamentals and deep diving some concepts.
 Overall the app is a basic event sign up app allowing you to host or show attendance to an event.
 This app is from a course on Udemy.

+The photo upload stuff is set up but they do not actually save to the database to avoid any billing related issues with the project.

 # Technologies and Resources Used

 - [Visual Studio Code  ](https://code.visualstudio.com/) - This is the Code editor used.